nhsconnect/gpconnect/pages/access_documents/access_documents_development_documentreference.md

   </tr>
 </table>

 To be used when only a placeholder for a document is available.
-This **MUST** be populated with the reason why the file isn't available.
+This **SHOULD** be populated with the reason why the file isn't available.

 ### content.attachment.contentType ###